pekkaklarck/rf5survey/README.md

 that sponsors Robot Framework development.

-Voted issues are listed by priority in the section below and all responses to the survey are after them. [responses.csv](responses.csv) contains the raw data with all personal information removed.
+Voted issues are listed by priority in the section below and all responses to the survey are after them.
+Also [raw data](responses.csv) is available with all personal information removed.

 ## Issues by priority

 Voted issues are listed below by priority with comments explaining why they were considered important.
-Comments are got only from issues with the highest priority.
-How the weighted priority is calculated is explained in the next section.
+Issues were voted in three priorities and higher priority issues had a higher weight.
+Comments are got only from the highest priority issues.

 <!-- start issues -->
 - [#3075](https://github.com/robotframework/robotframework/issues/3075) Native support for `TRY/EXCEPT` functionality (weighted priority: 86)